charite-uwatwembi/wallet-web-app/README.md

 # Wallet Web Application

-## What to Expect in this web app project
+## What to Expect in this web application project

 The wallet web application provides the following functionalities: